GrimLink/dotfiles/brew/README.md

 And then install some main things I use, e.g. node, php, composer.

 Some other things are also installed via brew but are more part of the ValetPlus setup.

-## App

-Brew will also install almost all applications, that I use.